 “Better a diamond with a flaw than a pebble without.” – Confucius

 The incorporation of value based education will help the individuals to thrive for peace and justice and acknowledge freedom of self, in which no individual will live with fear.
-They will learn the power of self-reliance and lead a dignified life.
+They will learn the power of self reliance and lead a dignified life.
 The work of every individual will be safeguarded and recognized.
-Everyone will be given equal rights to work and will be provided with the best opportunities in life.
-Although the cutthroat competition to achieve materialistic success has made man mechanical, there is still a ray of hope left.
-Lack of values has resulted in insecurities, distrust, lack of honour, loss of companionship, etc. All this has eventually resulted in unstable social and personal lives, indulgence in substance abuse and the development of self-killing ideologies.
-In such a scenario, it is very important that value-based education is introduced, once again, in the system.
+Everyone will be given equal rights to work and will be provided with best opportunities in life.
+Although the cut throat competition to achieve materialistic success has made man mechanical, there is still a ray of hope left.
+Lack of values has resulted in insecurities, distrust, lack of honour, loss of companionship, etc. All this has eventually resulted in unstable social and personal lives, indulgence in substance abuse and development of self killing ideologies.
+In such scenario it is very important that value based education is introduced, once again, in the system.
 This will help in developing the purity of the heart and will help in extending the relationship with the world.
-Right education, as quoted in the literature, means,” Sa Vidya Ya Vimuktye”, which means that knowledge helps in attainment of liberation.
+Right education, as quoted in the literature, means ,” Sa Vidya Ya Vimuktye”, which means that knowledge helps in attainment of liberation.

-But all said and done, the most daunting part is the implementation of a value-based education system.
-For starters, very strong determination and willpower is required to aim for being the change and bringing about the change.
-The fact that without values in the education system we cannot aim for a safe society or develop a harmonious country or even family environment, is no more a bone of contention.
-Therefore, some practical approaches and ways are required to implement values in the current system, example: beginning with the junior classes, producing more trained and dedicated teachers, establishing more supportive and administrative teams, putting up a well-organized library and developing student’s interest in knowing the history.
+But all said and done, the most daunting part is the implementation of value based education system.
+For starters, very strong determination and will power is required to aim for being the change and bringing about the change.
+The fact that without values in the education system we cannot aim for safe society or develop a harmonious country or even family environment, is no more a bone of contention.
+Therefore, some practical approaches and ways are required to implement values in the current system, example: beginning with the junior classes, producing more trained and dedicated teachers, establishing more supportive and administrative teams, putting up a well organized library and developing student’s interest in knowing the history.